Bio-Prime/documentation/docs/index.md

 After completing an order, the date of order appears in the primer details to notify other users searching for that primer.

-Existing orders can be viewed in the "Orders" page, accessible on the top left of the site.
-Under it is the "Wanted Oligonucleotide Primers" section, where the user can view all the primers pending to be ordered and when enough material from the same supplier is under "wanted", everything can be ordered in a batch.
+Existing orders can be viewed in the "Orders" page, accessible by clicking on the shopping cart icon on the top left part of the page.
+Under the “Orders” section is the "Wanted Oligonucleotide Primers" section, where the user can view all the primers pending to be ordered.

 Note that before adding a new order, this page should be checked so the orders don't overlap.
-If the primer has already been ordered, this is also shown under "primer details" (described in the "Access to primer data library" section).
+If the primer has already been ordered, this is also shown under the "Order status" in primer details (described in the "Access to Primer Data Library" section).

 If your order can be ordered in a batch with other primers, it can be added as a pending order under the "Wanted Oligonucleotide Primers".
-This allows other users to add their wishes and all the primers can be ordered in a single batch.
-When an order has been placed, the primers from the "Wanted Oligonucleotide Primers" section are moved to the "Ordered Oligonucleotide Primers" by selecting the primer(s) and clicking "Move to ordered primers" arrow symbol button(shown in the picture).
+This allows other users to add their wishes and when enough material from the same supplier is under "wanted", everything can be ordered in a single batch.
+When an order has been placed, the primers from the "Wanted Oligonucleotide Primers" section are moved to the "Ordered Oligonucleotide Primers" by selecting the primer(s) and clicking "Move to ordered primers" arrow symbol button (shown in the picture).

 ![orders2](./orders2.png)